 Global warming could lead to the decline of big fish in the oceans

 The Peruvian anchovy is the heavyweight of the world’s marine fisheries.
 In Peruvian waters, this fish dominates the marine ecosystem.
-But by the end of the century, due to global warming, this species could give way to others, much smaller, according to a study published in review Science, Thursday January 6.
+But by the end of the century, due to global warming, this species might give way to others, much smaller, according to a study published in review Science, Thursday January 6.

 Global warming has two major consequences for marine ecosystems.
 On the one hand, the heat causes a decrease in the oxygen present in the water.
 On the other hand, it boosts the metabolism fish, which then need more oxygen.
 The bigger the fish, the more difficult it is for them to oxygenate the cells located at the heart of their body.
 In warmer oceans, therefore, the size of fish tends to decrease.